2015, Vol. 2 Issue 5, Part A

 How to cite this article:

 Samir Malla, S. Banik.
 Larval rearing of an endangered catfish, Ompok bimaculatus (Bloch, 1794) with live and artificial diets: A preliminary study in Tripura, India.
-International Journal of Fauna and Biological Studies.
-2015; 2(5): 16-21.
+Int J Fauna Biol Stud 2015;2(5):16-21.